 So, why is hot air coming out of my dehumidifier?
-When the dehumidifier removes the moisture from the air, the air passes over a reheating coil.
+The dehumidifier sucks in air and passes it over the heating coil, which pulls out moisture.
 Hence, you get hot air blowing back into the room.
 If the unit is not set to dehumidify, it will blow out hot air.
-If it is broken, or the tray is full, it will blow back hot air.
+When it is broken, or the tray is full, it will blow back hot air.
 If the dehumidifier blows very hot air into the room, it might be faulty.